dentremor/Software-Defined-Infrastrucure/doku.md

 ### Virtual hosts

-To realize virtual hosts we need to create a .con file in `/etc/apache2/sites-available`, the config in this file should look like the following:
+To realize virtual hosts we need to create a .con file in `/etc/apache2/sites-available`.
+The config in this file should look like the following:

 ```xml
   <VirtualHost *:80>